hernanmd/OrderedSet/README.md

 # Baseline String

-If you want to add the BioSmalltalk to your Metacello Baselines or Configurations, copy and paste the following expression:
+If you want to add the OrderedSet to your Metacello Baselines or Configurations, copy and paste the following expression:

 ```smalltalk
     " ... "